raghav-kamboj/PPS-HW/README.md

 ---

+## Definition and Full Form of Computer

+**Computer**: A computer is an electronic device that manipulates information or data.
+It has the ability to store, retrieve, and process data.
+Computers are used to perform a variety of tasks, including word processing, internet browsing, gaming, programming, and data analysis.

+**Full Form of Computer**: Common Operating Machine Purposely Used for Technological and Educational Research.

+---

 ## Programming for Problem Solving (PPS)

 In this homework, I've explored the pioneering work of Charles Babbage, who laid the groundwork for modern computers.
-I've also listed various input and output devices essential for interacting with computers.
+I've also listed various input and output devices essential for interacting with computers, along with the full form and definition of a computer.

 ---